UnityTech/ump-angular-components/README.md

 # Publishing to NPM

 To achieve a flat file structure without complicated scripting, we don't leverage `npm prepublish`, which is automatically executed every time `npm publish` is run.
-This means the process for releasing new versions requires we run:
+This means the process for releasing new versions requires that we:

+1. Update `version` in package.json
+2. Build and publish the package
 ```
 npm run prepublish:build
-npm publish --tag VERSION
+npm publish --access public
 ```

 ## Principles